PineappleTwilight/playnite-f95zone/README.md

 ### Why does it give me an error when I try to scrape data?
 Answer: Try logging in again (steps 7-8)

+### Why does it give me a "forbidden" error?
+Answer: Use a VPN or wait a few hours.
+This is tied to IP address.

 ## Contribution
 You can contribute in a number of ways.
 If you want to report a problem or suggest a feature, make an issue.
 If you'd like to make a change, feel free to open a pull request.